Germans of Kazakhstan: History

 labor of the ethnic Germans exiled there.
 This government proposal created much opposition in Kazakhstan from residents, including a public protest, a rarity in the Soviet Union; every effort was made to keep the demonstration secret.
 Local Communist Party leaders also strongly opposed the plan, as it would diminish their authority in the Kazakh SSR.
 Ultimately, nothing came of the idea, which lacked support from even the German Russians, who tended to believe that reconstitution of the Volga Republic was the only way toward full rehabilitation and restoration of their rights.

 According to a 1989 census, more citizens of ethnic German origin lived in Kazakhstan (numbering 957,518, or 5.8% of the total population) than in the whole of Russia, including Siberia (841,295).

 Due to the German right of return law that enables ethnic Germans abroad who had been forcibly deported to return to Germany, Volga Germans could immigrate to Germany after the dissolution of the Soviet Union.
-But due to widespread abuse of the system and the lack of interest on the part of the heavily-Russified newly arrived immigrants to assimilate, Germany abolished the policy during the early 21st century.
-By 2009 Russia had replaced Germany as the major immigrant destination for German Kazakhstanis.
+But due to widespread abuse of the system and the lack of interest on the part of the heavily-Russified newly arrived immigrants to assimilate, Germany tightened the policy during the early 21st century.
+By 2009, Russia had replaced Germany as the major immigrant destination for German Kazakhstanis.
 In 1999, there were 353,441 Germans remaining in Kazakhstan.

 A small number of Germans have returned to Kazakhstan from Germany during the last several years, unable to assimilate into the German cultural sphere.
 The Rebirth organization, founded in 1989, handles cultural and community affairs of the ethnic German community.

 Most Germans of Kazakhstan speak only Russian.
 Most were historically followers of Protestantism, but some are Roman Catholic.
 Today many, possibly the majority, are irreligious.
-The heaviest concentrations of Germans in Kazakhstan can be found along the cities and villages in the Northern region, such as Uspen (11.19%), Taran (10.14%), and Borodulikha (11.40%).
+The heaviest concentrations of Germans in Kazakhstan can be found along the cities and villages in the Northern region, such as Uspen, Taran, and Borodulikha.

 The 2021 Census revealed for the first time since the dissolution of the USSR, that the ethnic German population of Kazakhstan had increased to 226,092 from 178,409 in 2009.